 TembooTask.h with the iOS Header generated on our site.
 Make sure to include the relevant iOS SDK Choreo files in "Supporting Files" too.

 Now that you know how use Bluetooth and iOS to interact with Temboo, you're ready to create a project that uses auto-generated code from any of our 2000+ Choreos.
-We'd love to hear about what you make - firstname.lastname@example.org.
+We'd love to hear about what you make.
+Drop us a line at firstname.lastname@example.org.

 Once you've got your code up and running, you're ready to move on and do more.
 From monitoring your running applications, to moving your generated Temboo code to your preferred development environment and sharing it with colleagues, collaborators and friends - we've got you covered.